 First catch your sloes….ha ha ha .
 Seriously, if you haven’t picked them before they look a little like blueberries and grow on bushes.
 Pick a whole tub full depending on how much you are planning on making.
 You are aiming to half fill your bottle with fruit.

 Many recipes suggest picking after the first frost – good luck with that….
 If you can find any sloes AFTER the first frost you are in a different climate to me.
-Pick them in late October when they are ripe (if you squeeze them and they burst they are ripe).
-To emulate the frost, pop them in the freezer overnight or for a couple days. ( I would wash them first just in case of beasties)
+Pick them from late September to early October when they are ripe (if you squeeze them and they burst they are ripe).
+To emulate the frost, pop them in the freezer overnight or for a couple days. ( I would wash them first just in case of beasties).

 Fill your bottles (which have been sterilized or just given a really good clean with boiling water) half full with fruit.
 DO NOT ADD SUGAR.
 There is little point adding this at the beginning – you do not know how sweet or sour your sloes are at this point.
 The sugar will prevent the spirit from extracting the natural fruit sugars.
 Sweetening at the end of maceration with a sugar syrup results in perfect levels of sweetness and flavour.

 Top up the bottle now with gin∗ and swill it gently.
 Take it to a dark cupboard or at least out of sunlight and lay bottle on its side.
 Agitate it every other day very gently for TWO MONTHS…..
 I know, its a long wait but the longer you leave it the better it will be …three months if you can.
 If you’ve made a batch, definitely put some down for next year.